jpabadir/pace-c/documentation/final-deliverables/pdf-report.md

 ### Description of MentorMatch

-The software that we have created over the duration of this project is a web-based Mentorship platform.
-The goal of this system is to facilitate the matching process between users seeking to learn skills (Mentees) and individuals who can offer guidance in sought after skills (Mentors).
-At the heart of this project are the Organizations, represented by one or more Admins, who host instances of the Mentee form on their public facing website and request Mentors internally from their part of our website: the admin's account.
-Suitable matches are created based on the number of similar skillsets and time-zone proximity.
-Mentors can only be matched with Mentees who signed up on the website of the organization a mentor is part of.
+The software that we have created over the duration of this project is a web-based mentorship platform.
+The goal of this system is to facilitate the matching process between users seeking to learn skills (Mentees) and individuals who can offer guidance in sought-after skills (Mentors).
+At the heart of this project are the Organizations, represented by one or more Admins, who host instances of the Mentee form on their public-facing website and request Mentors internally from their part of our website: the Admin account.
+Suitable matches are created based on the number of similar skills and time-zone proximity.
+A specific Mentor can only be matched with Mentees who signed up on the website of the organization that mentor is part of.
 These matches are displayed as requests to Mentors, who then have the option to accept or deny requests.
-Once a Mentor accepts a request, the accepted Mentee is notified, allowing the two users to communicate, and for the Mentoring to begin.
+Once a Mentor accepts a request, the accepted Mentee is notified, allowing the two users to communicate, and for the mentorship relation to begin.

 <br>